huyvo27/location-tracking-service/README.md

 - **Client Layer:** Mobile app use HTTP/REST and WebSocket to interact with the server.

-- **API Gateway:** Acts as a single entry point for all HTTP and WebSocket traffic.
-Handles routing, authentication forwarding, rate limiting, and can be backed by NGINX or an API management layer (e.g., Kong or Envoy).
+- **Load Balancer:** Acts as a single entry point for all HTTP and WebSocket traffic.
+It distributes incoming requests across multiple backend services to ensure high availability and scalability.
+It can also handle SSL termination, basic health checks, and routing logic.
+Common implementations include NGINX, HAProxy, or cloud-native load balancers (e.g., AWS ELB, Google Cloud Load Balancer).

 - **Application Layer (LTS Pods):**
     - LTS (Location Tracking Service) instances are deployed as multiple pods behind a load balancer.